TRKE Logo

 Welcome to the Teacher-Researcher Knowledge Exchange (TRKE)

-An innovative platform where educators and researchers collaborate to enhance educational outcomes and scientific literacy through direct engagement and knowledge exchange.
+An innovative professional learning program where educators, researchers, and community members collaborate to enhance educational outcomes and scientific literacy through direct engagement and knowledge exchange.

 Our Vision

-To establish a lasting framework where Wyoming's educators and researchers collaboratively develop educational resources that integrate real-world scientific research into classrooms, fostering a deeper understanding and appreciation of science among students.
+To establish a lasting framework where Wyoming's educators, researchers, and community members collaboratively develop educational resources that integrate real-world scientific research into classrooms, fostering a deeper understanding and appreciation of science among students.

 Our Mission